 Delicious Days: Munich-based food blog that includes the odd German recipe

-Traveling Hopefully: an excellent food blog, reviewing restaurants in and around Stuttgart and beyond
+Traveling Hungry: an excellent food blog, reviewing restaurants in and around Stuttgart and beyond

-Click Clack Gorilla: once in Mainz, currently in Frankfurt, Nicolette Stewart writes brilliantly about her life in Germany on everything from veganism to tiny house living
+Click Clack Gorilla: once in Mainz, currently in Frankfurt, Nicolette Stewart writes brilliantly about her life in Germany on everything from books and veganism to tiny house living

 Deutsche, Bitte: Berlin vegan restaurants, sights and travel